duckietown/challenge-aido1_amod1/challenge.description.md

-This is a test of the AMOD challenge.
+This is the AMOD challenge.

-### Scoring

-TODO

 ### Getting started

 To get started, clone the repository